dabrain34/DabrainDocs/Blog/gst-build/cross-building-with-gst-build.md

 #### Installing

-Last but not the least, you need to install the artifacts in a given folder to be mounted by your target with NFS by example.
+Last but not the least, you need to install the artifacts in a folder to deploy on the device, for example, by mounting it your target with NFS.
 You have to provide a **DESTDIR** variable to `ninja` and it will install in `$DESTDIR/usr/local/` as install prefix.

 ```
 # DESTDIR=/opt/gst-build-cross-artifacts ninja -C build-cross-arm64 install